2010–2017 Toronto serial homicides: Media use of photos

 Canadian media have drawn criticism for the imbalance in images of McArthur and his alleged victims.
 One widely published picture is of McArthur smiling at the camera as he posed at Niagara Falls.
 Lisowick, in comparison, was mostly known by a police mug shot.
 TPS spokesman Mark Pugash explained that they only release pictures if there is a "valid investigative purpose".

 Media outlets with tight deadlines obtain photos from the Internet, and copied pictures from McArthur's Facebook page and online dating profiles within minutes of his arrest.
 Flattering pictures that he had used to define himself thus became his image in the media.
 The slain men who had Facebook accounts posted fewer pictures and Lisowick, a homeless man, had no digital footprint; so the first available picture was a police-released mug shot.

 Editor Kathy English said that the Toronto Star would continue to publish Facebook photos of McArthur as a journalistic duty to report reality.
 Editor Sylvia Stead of The Globe and Mail stated that "true news photos" should be recent, like courtroom sketches, and that the balance should be in favour of the victims.
-Nikki Ward, a director of the Church-Wellesley Neighbourhood Association and graphic artist, obtained a photograph of Lisowick at a vigil which she cleaned up and shared with media outlets so that his mug shot would not have to be used.
+Nicki Ward, a director of the Church-Wellesley Neighbourhood Association and graphic artist, obtained a photograph of Lisowick at a vigil which she cleaned up and shared with media outlets so that his mug shot would not have to be used.

 Another controversial photo was that of a dead man which police released in hopes that the public could help identify him.
 The Star chose not to publish the photo because of its disturbing nature.
 A version cleaned up by Ward to better represent the man in life and a sketch by a TPS forensic artist were released at an April 11 news conference.